jsmzr/crypto-tool/README.md

 # crypto-tool

-This is an encryption tool that provides Hash, Mac, Symmetric related algorithm support.
+This is an encryption tool that provides Hash, Mac, Symmetric, Asymmetric and Signature algorithm support.

 ## ToDo
 - [x] Create a new [IntelliJ Platform Plugin Template][template] project.